ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- Test any client for exchange, introspection and revocation.
-     This will exchange sets of tokens and introspect on them. standard up through get_at.
+     This will exchange sets of tokens and introspect on them.
+     Look for the "active" attribute in the token.
+That is what is true or false.

+     Standard up through get_at.
 Then
      introspect
        > true
      introspect -rt